-The heated saltwater rooftop pool has raised sides and stepped entry; towels are provided.
+The heated saltwater rooftop pool has a stepped entry; towels are provided.
 Lined with chequered tiles, the deck has made-for-two draped cabanas with candy striped cushions.

 There’s no spa on site, but in-room treatments are available from US$120 an hour.

 Wide-brimmed hats and fedoras to shade you from pool to beach; compendiums of short stories to dip into over lazy courtyard coffees.
 Glow sticks for Miami’s club scene, optional.